analysis-tools-dev/static-analysis/README.md

 - [languagetool](https://languagetool.org) — Style and grammar checker for 25+ languages.
 It finds many errors that a simple spell checker cannot detect.

-- [misspell-fixer](https://github.com/vlajos/misspell-fixer) :warning: — Quick tool for fixing common misspellings, typos in source code.
+- [misspell-fixer](https://github.com/vlajos/misspell-fixer) — Quick tool for fixing common misspellings, typos in source code.

 - [Misspelled Words In Context](https://jwilk.net/software/mwic) — A spell-checker that groups possible misspellings and shows them in their contexts.